The variety of $2$-dimensional algebras over an algebraically closed field

-\section{Subvarieties defined by identities}
+\section{Subvarieties Defined by Identities}

-Now we are going to apply the results of previous sections to develop the varieties of $2$-dimensional flexible and bicommutative algebras.
+Now we are going to apply the results of previous sections to develop the varieties of two-dimensional flexible and bicommutative algebras.
 In particular, we will describe the varieties of commutative and anticommutative algebras.
-Since there exists only one nontrivial $2$-dimensional anticommutative algebra, the last mentioned problem is not of big interest.
-Note also that in the same way one can recover the results of \cite{BB09}, where the analogous problems were solved for $2$-dimensional Novikov and pre-Lie algebras.
-Since the classifications of flexible and bicommutative algebras depend on the characteristic of the ground field, we assume everywhere in this section that $char{\bf k}\not=2$.
+Since there exists only one nontrivial two-dimensional anticommutative algebra, the last mentioned problem is not of big interest.
+Note also that in the same way one can recover the results of \cite{BB09}, where the analogous problems were solved for two-dimensional Novikov and pre-Lie algebras.
+Since the classifications of flexible and bicommutative algebras depend on the characteristic of the ground field, we assume everywhere in this section that $Chara{\bf k}\not=2$.

-\subsection{Flexible algebras}
+\subsection{Flexible Algebras}

-By definition, an algebra is called {\it flexible} if it satisfies the identity $(xy)x=x(yx).$ It is clear that all commutative and anticommutative algebras are flexible.
-Using Theorem \ref{alg}, one can verify that in the case of $2$-dimensional algebras the opposite inclusion holds, i.e. any $2$-dimensional flexible algebra is either commutative or anticommutative.
-For $\alpha,\beta\in{\bf k}$, let us introduce the algebras It follows from our classification that any nontrivial $2$-dimensional commutative algebra can be represented by a unique structure from the set
+By definition, an algebra is called \textit{flexible} if it satisfies the identity $(xy)x=x(yx).$ It is clear that all commutative and anticommutative algebras are flexible.
+Using Theorem \ref{alg}, one can verify that any two-dimensional flexible algebra is either (anti)commutative or ${\bf E}_5(\alpha).$ For $\alpha,\beta\in{\bf k}$, let us introduce the algebras